 The poet Gary Snyder did his undergrad thesis on a Haida story called He Who Hunted Birds in His Father’s Village, which various people had pointed out was startlingly parallel to the swan-maiden folktale of Central Europe.
 In fact these both belong to a category of

 animal wife stories that vary by region – seals in Northern Europe, cranes in East Asia, buffalo in Central Africa, and so on.
 I assume that if we could say what these stories mean, if it were as simple as

 young men coming to terms with the otherness of women or something, we would already have spelled it out and wouldn’t need all the different stories.

-My favorite instance of the Hero on the Beach is, by most standards other than historical ones, a really clear example: a protagonist (Carl Sagan) stands on a beach (a beach), surrounded by his companions (matter, energy, life, and the audience), in the presence of light (the sun glittering on the waves), and begins a journey (Cosmos):
+My favorite instance of the Hero on the Beach is, by most standards other than historical ones, a really clear example: a protagonist (Carl Sagan) stands on a beach (a beach/the surface of Earth), surrounded by his companions (matter, energy, life, and the audience), in the presence of light (the sun glittering on the waves), and begins a journey (Cosmos):

 - It’s similar at every scale;